 Start by massaging yourself in a clockwise direction, applying gentle pressure, then 'pinch' and roll your skin.

 Slack stomachs are often down to a lack of exercise and bad posture.
 When we sit we often sag our stomachs and bend.
 This leads to abdominal slackening, moving the pelvis forward and weakening the muscles, giving you a slack, prominent stomach and even back pain.

 - Hold yourself straight.

 The stomach is linked to the back, shoulder blades, sternum, collar bone (scapular belt) and pelvis.
-As often as possible, tighten your abs and straighten up.
+As often as possible, tighten your abs